brevzin/brevzin.github.io/_posts/2020-06-18-lambda-lambda-lambda.md

 I like watching Conor Hoekstra's videos, both because he's generally an engaging presenter, and also because he talks about lots and lots and lots of programming languages.
 I don't know that many languages, so it's nice to get exposure to how different languages can solve the same problem.

 A [recent video](https://www.youtube.com/watch?v=pDbDtGn1PXk) of his discussed a fairly simple problem (how to count the number of negative numbers in a matrix) and he went through like a dozen languages' implementations of it.
-What all langauges had to do was have _some_ mechanism of determining whether a number is negative - which for most involves using a lambda (sometimes called an anonymous function).
+What all languages had to do was have _some_ mechanism of determining whether a number is negative - which for most involves using a lambda (sometimes called an anonymous function).

 What I found especially interesting is how all the different languages lambdas looked, and I wanted to focus on that specifically.
 How, in a given language, would you write a lambda expression for checking if a given number is negative?